justinamiller/DotNet-Coding-Guidelines/README.md

 }
 ```

 The preceding code is more concise yet, still easy to read and understand.
 (Note, only available in C# 8 or later versions) 💡 Exceptions - There are cases that if-else statements would make more sense than using switch statements.
-For example, if the condition involves different objects and complex conditions.
+One such example could be, if the condition involves different objects and complex conditions, though if the conditional logic here boils down to checking whether an object matches a certain shape in terms of property values, you might want to explore recursive pattern matching.

 ### Do use the using statement when working with objects that eat resources or implements IDisposable interface: